saucelabs/sauce-docs/docs/mobile-apps/features.md

 7. Return to your Android app, navigate to an action that requires fingerprint authentication, and execute the same command on the app screen.

-**Test Script Example**

-In this test script example, you'll see that the device API level is called out.
-Each Android OS version has a corresponding API level, which may need to be reflected in your code.
+In the script below, you'll see that the device API level is called out; each Android OS version has a corresponding API level, which may need to be reflected in your code.
 For more information, see [Android Platform codenames, versions, API levels, and NDK releases](https://source.android.com/setup/start/build-numbers#platform-code-names-versions-api-levels-and-ndk-releases).

-See [Using Biometric Login on Sauce Labs](https://github.com/saucelabs-training/demo-js/tree/b770bf13b7f12af1187176cbff344cd3117fd3ee/webdriverio/appium-app/examples/biometric-login) for a variety of Android emulator configuration demo scripts.
-Example:

 ```js
 enableBiometricLogin() {